TheOdinProject/curriculum/foundations/installations/setting_up_git.md

 #### Step 2.5 Testing your key

-Follow the directions in [the GitHub article to verify your SSH connection](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/testing-your-ssh-connection?platform=linux) **(Don't forget to omit the `$` when you copy and paste the code!)**.
+Follow these directions for [testing your SSH connection](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/testing-your-ssh-connection?platform=linux) **(don't forget to omit the `$` when you copy and paste the code!)**.
 You should see this response in your terminal: **Hi username!
 You've successfully authenticated, but GitHub does not provide shell access.** Don't let GitHub's lack of providing shell access trouble you.
 If you see this message, you've successfully added your SSH key and you can move on.
 If the output doesn't correctly match up, then try going through these steps again or come to [the Discord chat](https://discord.gg/fbFCkYabZB) to ask for help.

 ### Step 3: Let us know how it went!